 How Long Before Moving Should You Start Packing?

+Starting relocation day preparations on time is crucial.
 While there is no clear answer to this question, doing everything at the last minute will cause you a lot of stress, and you likely won’t be able to secure your belongings properly.
 It’s best to start at least a month before you move out, as this should give you more than enough time to declutter and wrap up everything correctly.
 Paintings and other decorations are among the first objects you should box up, as you won’t need them in the upcoming weeks.
 You can ask a friend or two to help you out, as this will make the process a lot less time-consuming and perhaps even a little fun.
 Getting a packing service is also a viable option, especially if you can’t find the time to DIY.

 Pack Some Essentials for the First Few Weeks